Glubs9/bytecodemacro/README.md

 # todo
 	- add error / semantics checking for the returned bytecode (maybe)
-	- add more examples
 	- order examples.py by ease of understanding
 		- so the easy ones to read like constant and add_arg are at the top but the ones that are harder like cloop or join are at the bottom
-	- fix walrus.py
+	- fix walrus in examples
 	- test and then handle encountering the extended arg instruction in the uncompile package
 	- i am also still lost on closures and co_freevars